stylight/handbook/_docs/goals.markdown

 * OKRs are **not used for employee evaluation**.
 They are a communication tool that helps us arrive at a common understanding and alignment towards a goal.
 * OKRs exist to set **clear priorities** and to *focus* the organization by aligning everyone towards the same goals.
 In order to do that, we use **few** OKRs.
 Each individual or team should have 1-3 objectives and 1-3 key results per objective.
 Less is more here.

-## Company OKRs
+## Company Strategic Goals
-The company OKRs are the goals behind Stylight’s mission and strategy (most likely a revenue goal).
-They are set each year by the management.
+The strategic goals of the company build the basis for all our team OKRs.
+They are set each year by management.

 ## Team OKRs
 Team OKRs are defined collaboratively every quarter and for each team in a bottom up approach.
 Each team defines objectives toward Stylight’s company mission and company OKRs.
 They help us arrive at a common understanding and align our efforts.
 Every team reports their progress during the Team Weekly.

-## Individual OKRs
-Your individual OKRs are used to keep track of your personal development and are defined by yourself with the help of your manager.
-These are not used to determine promotions.
-They are for you to plan your personal development and to keep an eye on what you’ve accomplished.

-Read [this](http://www.gv.com/lib/how-google-sets-goals-objectives-and-key-results-okrs) and [this](http://bit.ly/okrs-explained), if you want to know more about OKRs.
+For further background information, watch [how Google uses OKRs](http://www.gv.com/lib/how-google-sets-goals-objectives-and-key-results-okrs) and read [this description of the fundamentals of OKRs](http://bit.ly/okrs-explained).